apostolisem/woo-newsletters-for-mailchimp/README.md

 Easily create a new newsletter with WooCommerce products, send it to your customers via MailChimp with one click.

-## Disclaimer

-This plugin is not regularly updated and is not fully functional at this time.
-There are plans to be completed in the future, it is here for reference only.

 ## Installation
 1. Download the plugin from Github to your computer.